 For the electricity sector, it is assumed that the existing fossil fuel production park will be retained and that by 2030 only known new installations will be commissioned (with the number of operating hours for these installations being based on the assumptions from the accompanying environmental impact reports).
-The base year for the calculations is 2018.
+The base year for the calculations is 2022.

-The WM and WAM scenarios integrate the phase-out of nuclear energy in Belgium.
+The WM scenario integrates the phase-out of nuclear energy in Belgium.
 An increase in the offshore wind capacity after 2020 has been assumed in the WAM scenario.
-The WM and WAM projections with regard to electricity production from renewable sources, as mentioned in the final Flemish Energy and Climate Plan 2021-2030, haven been taken into account.
+The WM projections with regard to electricity production from renewable sources, as mentioned in the final Flemish Energy and Climate Plan 2021-2030, haven been taken into account.